core-wg/comi/draft-ietf-core-comi.md

  identifiers called YANG Schema Item iDentifier (YANG SID or simply SID) are used instead.

 When used in a URI, SIDs are encoded using base64 encoding of the SID bytes.
-The base64 encoding is using the URL and Filename safe alphabet as defined by {{Section 5 of RFC4648}}, without padding.
+The base64 encoding is using the URL and Filename safe alphabet as defined by {{Section 5 of -base}}, without padding.
 The last 6 bits encoded is always aligned with the least significant 6 bits of the SID represented using an unsigned integer.
 'A' characters (value 0) at the start of the resulting string are removed.
 See {{Fig-sid-encoding}} for complete illustration.